Bicycle Pump Track will be opening October 21.

 After 6 years of various planning, presentations, and reports, San Mateo County Parks Department’s Reimagine Flood Park project was approved in November 2020.
+In July of 2023, the first phase of construction is planned to start.

 This website focuses on the County’s Reimagine project plans with the goal of helping County, through community engagement to refine plan features and to ensure the project reflects the interests of the community.
 We, citizens of San Mateo county, can use this website and other resources to understand the Plan and provide input and feedback to County Parks and County management as to priorities and modifications to the Reimagine Project.
-This website resource will help insure that the community’s objectives for the park are met and that harm to the park’s natural environment and heritage woodland is avoided.
+This website resource will help insure that the community’s objectives for the park are known to County and that harm to the park’s natural environment and heritage woodland is avoided.

 Flood Park is the oldest San Mateo county park east of Skyline Blvd.
 Its woodland area contains scores of old oaks, bay, and redwood trees, some dating back to the 1800s.